Skip to content

 The art of mini golf comes to Flinders Street Station.
 An exhibition of rebellion and play.
 For anyone who swings outside the lines.

-Flinders Street Station becomes a holey new world with Swingers, a playable art exhibition featuring nine mini golf holes and any number of untold obstacles.
+Flinders Street Station becomes a holey new world with Swingers—The Art of Mini Golf, a playable art exhibition featuring nine mini golf holes and any number of untold obstacles.

 We’ve chosen only the most adventurous artists because mini golf’s radical roots go deep.
 The game was dreamed up by 19th-century Scottish women who were banned from the “real” courses but refused to sit on the sidelines.
 Over the centuries, it’s continued to be a game for rule breakers, from fuelling a putt-putt craze in prohibition-era Los Angeles (as late-night booze haunts), to being one of the first desegregated public spaces in the USA in the 1940s.

-For Swingers, RISING taps into the subversive history of mini golf with an art exhibition about rebellion and play.
+For Swingers—The Art of Mini Golf, RISING taps into the subversive history of mini golf with an art exhibition about rebellion and play.
 For anyone with a curious mind, a competitive edge, or who swings outside the lines.

 Pick your putter.
 It’s art that fills the cup.